BillHertzing/ATAP.Utilities/SolutionDocumentation/Security Shift-Left.md

 #### Git

-Store the remote repository URL and credentialal
+Store the remote repository URL and credentials